 - 1. Read the safety information that begins on page v and "Installation guidelines" on page 7. - 2.
 Make sure that the server cover is in place and fully closed. - 3.
-Remove the filler panel from the bay. - Attention: To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or filler panel installed in each bay. - 4.
-Open the drive tray handle. - 5.
+Remove the filler panel from the bay.
+Store it in a safe place for possible future

+Attention: To maintain proper system cooling, do not operate the server for more than 10 minutes without either a drive or filler panel installed in each bay.

+- 4. Open the drive tray handle. - 5.
 Gently push the drive assembly into the bay until the drive stops. - 6.
 Close the drive tray handle. - 7.
 Check the hard disk drive status LED to make sure that the hard disk drive is operating correctly.
 If the amber hard disk drive status LED for a drive is lit continuously, that drive is faulty and needs to be replaced.
 If the green hard disk drive activity LED is flashing, the drive is being accessed.

-If you have other options to install, do so now.
-Otherwise, go to "Completing the installation" on page 15.
+If you have other devices to install, do so now.
+Otherwise, go to "Completing the installation" on page 17.